-Daycare centers have to follow many guidelines when caring for children in order to ensure that children can successfully reach major developmental milestones.
-When you are in the process of creating the perfect daycare schedule for your center, you’ll need to consider certain factors, such as available resources, the developmental needs of your children, as well as the state and local requirements to which you must adhere.
+Daycare centers have to follow many guidelines when caring for children.
+These guidelines ensure that children can successfully reach major developmental milestones.
+When you are in the process of creating the perfect daycare schedule for your center, you’ll need to consider certain factors.
+Some of them are available resources, the developmental needs of your children, as well as the state and local requirements.
 Today we will share a guide for how you create a schedule that works best for your daycare center!

 Preparing children for the real world

 A large part of running any kind of child care center is ensuring children in each age group achieve their respective milestones.
 It should include cognitive, academic, social, and emotional milestones.
 This is important because, in order for children to be able to engage and participate in their daily activities, they need to reach certain developmental benchmarks.

 Additionally, parents expect to see their children’s physical, social and emotional development during their early years and beyond.
 It is absolutely imperative that daycare centers provide opportunities that enrich growth in each of these areas.

 As you create your daycare schedule, it is important to consider the developmental milestones.
 These milestones are unique to each stage of development for the children enrolled at your daycare.
 For example, when planning activities or projects for three years olds, it’s important to incorporate activities that provide hands-on experiences.

 They should also encourage children to explore their surroundings while interacting with their peers.
 This will enable them to learn about themselves as well as others, all while having fun!
 On the contrary, if your daycare has older kids (such as six-year-olds), it’s important to provide more hands-on learning opportunities.
 These opportunities should allow them to apply new knowledge through practical applications.

 Consider the number of staff members and space you have available